 All supporting documents must be forwarded to Facts Tuition Aid.
 You can choose to mail or fax supporting documents or even upload all supporting documents to your on-line application.
 You must fill in “Ability to pay” or the application will not be considered completed.
 It takes approximately 10 business days to have your application verified by FACTS; please plan accordingly.

-For families who meet the March 7 priority consideration deadline with completed and verified applications, TAC will review and contact you by March 20.
-All other completed applications will be reviewed within 3 weeks from the submission date of a completed application.
+For families who meet the priority consideration deadline with completed and verified applications, TAC will review and contact you by March 16th.
+All other completed applications will be reviewed within 3 weeks from the submission date of a completed and verified application.

-It is very important to revisit the FACTS Tuition Aid website to make sure your application has been completed.
+It is very important for you to revisit the FACTS Tuition Aid website to be sure your application has been completed.
 The TAC will not consider an incomplete application.

 Most recent Form 1040, W2, 1099, and all applicable schedules.